shajra/nix-example/tutorials/2-haskell/README.md

 By default, Pkgs-make's Haskell environment has the following tools:

+-   `apply-refact`
+-   `cabal`
+-   `cabal2nix`
 -   `ghc`
--   `cabal`
 -   `ghcid`
+-   `hlint`
+-   `hoogle`
+-   `stylish-haskell`
 -   `nix-tags-haskell`
 -   `cabal-new-watch`

 As illustrated in our `shell.nix` we can also include other tools.
 We show including GNU Hello (not that it's relevant/useful for Haskell development).

 You can call `nix-shell` with no arguments to enter into an interactive shell, or we can run commands in it non-interactively.
-For instance, here we show that the discussed tools are on our `PATH` provided by Nix:
+For instance, here we show that the some of discussed tools are on our `PATH` provided by Nix:

 ```shell
 nix-shell --run '